MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-edit-service-csh.md

         > [!NOTE]
         > The maximum duration of a service activity is 10 days.

-     - Lookup or quick create a **Fulfillment Preference** to define the start time and end time of the service availability in a day and intervals in which it's provided.
+     - Look up or quick create a **Fulfillment Preference** to define the start and end times of the service availability in a day, as well as the provided intervals.
 You can also select from a list of fulfillment preferences displayed.
         > [!NOTE]
         > When you select create, a **Quick Create** form is displayed where you can quickly create a new fulfillment preference.